MatsM16/sveve-dotnet/readme.md

 > [!tip]
 > You can add multiple consumers to the same notification.

-After the app has been build, you must also add the endpoint Sveve will call when delivering notifications:
+After the app has been build, add an endpoint Sveve can call with notifications:
 ```cs
 app.MapSveveConsumerEndpoint("api/sveve");
 ```